Luxury-Karma/Script_Picture/README.md

 py path_to_the_main.py path_to_the_picture_folder
 press enter

+ALL THE PDF OF THE FOLDER WILL BE TAKE

 then it will creat a folder "Final_image" and a PDF "final.PDF"

 you will need to import in python :